-Social Media Succeeds with Buy In From Conference Organizers
+Social Media Succeeds with Buy-In From Conference Organizers

-I had a meeting with a great client yesterday, nothing unusual about that I guess.
+I had a meeting with a great client yesterday; nothing unusual about that, I guess.

-One of the things that I do is work with small and medium sized associations, event companies and corporations and help them set up and understand Social Media programs.
+One of the things that I do is work with small and medium-sized associations, event companies, and corporations and help them set up and understand Social Media programs.

-I am not kidding about the receptionist either, she is great and the focus of this little post.
+I am not kidding about the receptionist either; she is great and the focus of this little post.

-The one suggestion that she made that really made sense and is the key to her program is that she will ask members for ideas on how she can better serve them when they call.
+The one suggestion that she made that made sense and is the key to her program is that she will ask members for ideas on how she can better serve them when they call.

 Just thinkin’…….